-Note that there is always one row returned representing the start of the transaction.
+There is always one row returned representing the start of the transaction.
 In this transaction, only one row was deleted in the master table.
-The UNDO_SQL column when executed will restore the original data into the table.
+The UNDO_SQL column, when executed, restores the original data into the table.

-'''

-SQL> INSERT INTO "SCOTT"."MASTER"("PK", "NAME") VALUES ('1', 'ANDREW');
+SQL> INSERT INTO "SCOTT"."MASTER"("PK","NAME") VALUES ('1','ANDREW');SQL> COMMIT;

-SQL> COMMIT;

-'''

-When you restart SQL Apply, the transaction will be applied to the standby database:
+When you restart SQL Apply, the transaction is applied to the standby database: